SvenMichaelKlose/arukanoido/MANUAL.md

 yourself juggling with the ball in a way that might be not very much to your liking.
 When done right, the ball will race upwards, making a visually rewarding impression.
+HINT: Get the ball through the leftmost brick at the bottom to impress everyone by vanishing almost all bricks in a jiff.

 ## Level 4